 She holds a PhD in Gender Studies (Linköping University, SE), Research MA in Gender and Ethnicity (Utrecht University, NL) and MA in Philosophy specialised in Social Communication (Adam Mickiewicz University in Poznan, PL).

 Her research interests include: feminist theory, continental philosophy, posthumanities, bioart, eco-art, feminist science studies, queer theory, death studies, and critical animal studies, among others.

-She is the co-director of The Posthumanities Hub, founder of The Eco- and Bioart Research Network, a founding member of Queer Death Studies Network, co-founder of The International Network for Ecocritical and Decolonial Research, and co-coordinator of the GEXcel International Collegium for Advanced Transdisciplinary Gender Studies research strand “Death Studies: Queerfeminist Materialist Perspectives” (together with Nina Lykke and Tara Mehrabi).
+She is the co-director of The Posthumanities Hub, founder of The Eco- and Bioart Research Network, co-founder of Queer Death Studies Network and The International Network for Ecocritical and Decolonial Research, and co-coordinator of the GEXcel International Collegium for Advanced Transdisciplinary Gender Studies research strand “Death Studies: Queerfeminist Materialist Perspectives” (together with Nina Lykke and Tara Mehrabi).

 Currently, Radomska works on the research project “Ecologies of Death…”, funded by The Swedish Research Council (Vetenskapsrådet) International Postdoc Grant.

 Ecologies of Death: Environment, Body and Ethics in Contemporary Art

 In the contemporary context of the ecological crisis, the degradation of natural resources renders certain habitats unliveable and leads to the death of individual organisms, populations and species extinction.

 While bioscience emphasises interdependency as a key characteristics of life shared by all organisms, Western cultural imaginaries tend to draw a thick dividing line between the human and nonhuman others, particularly evident in our approaches to death.
 Simultaneously, human/nonhuman relationality and the destruction of life on Earth, form some of the major concerns in contemporary art practices and emerging philosophies of extinction.